Château Penin - Bordeaux Supérieur Grande Sélection 2020

 About the estate:

 Rated HVE3, this wine is one of the finest examples of Bordeaux and Bordeaux Supérieur.
 Penin is refining its range by focusing on limestone and gravel soils, while retaining the finesse of a fruit profile that appeals to a wide audience.
-Under the "Natur'" label, the estate produces a rosé, a clairet, and a red, thereby challenging the conventions of classic Bordeaux.
+Under the "Natur'" label, the estate produces a rosé, a clairet, and a red, pushing the boundaries of classic Bordeaux style.

 Wine Enthusiast